Revealing the Pitfalls and Re-Evaluating the Advancement of Heterophilic Graph Learning: Quantitative Evaluation of Homophily Metrics on Synthetic Graphs

-Homophily metrics are proposed to help people recognize the challenging heterophilic datasets~\cite{luan2024graph} and people usually evaluate the metrics by synthetic graphs.
-In Section~\ref{sec:synthetic_graph_generation}, we summarize three most widely used graph generation methods; in Section~\ref{sec:homophily_metric_evaluation_comparison}, we introduce the current evaluation methods, compare $11$ popular homophily metrics on synthetic graphs and illustrate the challenges in the observation-based evaluation approach; in Section~\ref{sec:quantitative_benchmark_metrics}, we propose a Fréchet distance based benchmark to compare the metrics strictly and quantitatively.
+Homophily metrics are proposed to help people recognize the challenging heterophilic datasets without training models~\cite{luan2023graph}, and people usually evaluate the metrics by synthetic graphs.
+In Section~\ref{sec:synthetic_graph_generation}, we summarize three most widely used synthetic graph generation methods; in Section~\ref{sec:homophily_metric_evaluation_comparison}, we unify the evaluation methods, compare $11$ popular homophily metrics on synthetic graphs and illustrate the challenges of the observation-based evaluation approach; to compare the metrics strictly, in Section~\ref{sec:quantitative_benchmark_metrics}, we conduct quantitative comparisons among metrics based on Pearson correlation and Fréchet distance and provide detailed analysis.